yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 Next, if you tried to connect a controller while scanning an Amiibo, it would not be recognized.
 By {{< gh-hovercard "9981" "accounting" >}} for this and initializing or finalizing the controller, he fixed the issue.

 And last but not least, to wrap up the Amiibo saga, Herman the German Sherman {{< gh-hovercard "9995" "added support" >}} for plain Amiibo files.
 Some Amiibos, like the ones themed after `Super Smash Bros.
-Ultimate`, don’t encrypt their data, so they don’t need keys to be dumped.
+Ultimate`, can be edited without the need of keys.
 Now yuzu can read non-encrypted game data from your Amiibos correctly!

 ## Audio fixes